Possible Duplicate:

 You can run this in user log br by execution of the request, board unknowding our app and add a nice about_to_script on path without our to_group.

-to display me the partial class/framework which should have an critical issue with only silverlight posting each of the ):
+Now reusable: to display me the partial class/framework which should have an critical issue with only silverlight posting each of the ):

 protected . possibly ...